matteopeluso/FF-LRRDE/readme.md

 # Documentation and code for the FF-LRRDE Procedure
 ## Force Field - Linear Ridge Regression Differential Evolution
-For a complete introductio to the methodology of fitting or parameterization of a force field start the tutorials on the related website.
+For a complete introductio to the methodology of fitting or parameterization of a force field start the tutorials on the related website: [tutorial](http://www.matteopeluso.com/FF-LRRDE/tutorial.html)